|

 basically a mail-order company.
 (The first item sold

 was a plan for a crystal radio.
 See page 5.)
-You
+Orders

-mailed your order to MRL and Elmer sent the order
+were sent to MRL via the US mail and Elmer sent the order

-through the US mail back to you.
-Most of the MRL
+through the US mail back to the customer.
+It

 advertising consisted of somewhat vague three or